kbarker223/kbarker223.github.io/_posts/2025-02-28-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+My latest project is for the Kaggle 2025 March Madness competition.
+Particiapnts compete to predict the winners of all march madness games this 2025 season.
+You can view my project on [GitHub](https://github.com/kbarker223/2025-March-Madness)

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home